When your child is diagnosed with a lung condition

-- When your child is a baby and toddler they will probably be spending more time at home than anywhere else.
+- When your child is a baby or toddler they will probably be spending more time at home than anywhere else.
 Take a look at our tips on making your home lung-friendly, make sure your home is smoke-free and check out our information about improving the air in your home.

 - Keep your child at home if they have an infection.

 - If your child goes to nursery, a childminder or any other childcare, make sure the staff know about your child’s condition and what to do if they become unwell.
 Give them a photocopy of your child’s written management plan.
 Make sure they know when they should call 999.

 - Your child will need extra support when they start school.
 Your health care professionals and childcare provider can help you make a plan - this is sometimes called an individual health care plan (IHCP).
 Some nurses may offer to talk to your child’s school and answer any questions they have.

 - Tell your child’s school about their condition.
 Make sure they are familiar with your child’s treatment needs and routines and know what to do if your child becomes unwell.

 - If your child has a plan, such as a personal asthma action plan, share it with the school.
 The school should also have an asthma policy in place.
 We also have a school asthma card they can use.

-- Ask school staff to be aware of when when they should call 999.
+- Ask school staff to be aware of when they should call 999.

 - Tell the school about appointments your child needs to attend as a result of their condition.
 They will usually need evidence such as a copy of the appointment letter.
 Absence for medical reasons should not affect your child’s overall attendance figures.

 - Your child might be happy to tell their friends about their condition, or they might not want anyone to know.
 Talk to your child and decide together what to do.